OpenDriveLab/OpenLane-V2/data/README.md

     'sensor': {
         [camera]: {                         <str> -- name of the camera 'image_path':                   <str> -- image path
-            'extrinsic':                    <dict> -- extrinsic parameters of the camera 'intrinsic':                    <dict> -- intrinsic parameters of the camera },
+            'extrinsic':                    <dict> -- extrinsic parameters of the camera, trasformation from camera frame to vehicle frame
+            'intrinsic':                    <dict> -- intrinsic parameters of the camera },
         ...